-There are two methods an employer can use to determine when the taxable value of an ESS benefit needs to be reported.
+There are 2 methods you can use to determine when the taxable value of an ESS benefit needs to be reported.

 Option 1

 - If the 20th day falls between the 1st and the 15th of a month the information must be reported treating the 15th as the payday - If the 20th day falls between the 16th and the end of the month the information must be reported treating the last day of the month as the payday.